 The ride-sharing companies have developed strict lines when they consider one of their drivers to be "working," and therefore covered under excess liability policies.
-Lyft changed its policy to provide primary coverage from the point a driver accepts a ride request until the time the ride has ended in its app, according to Chelsea Wilson, public policy communications manager for Lyft.
+Lyft changed its policy to provide primary coverage from the point a driver accepts a ride request until the time the ride has ended in its app, according to

 But the different standards being used have caused confusion for the insurance industry, passengers and riders, resulting in some states introducing legislation to regulate coverage levels and paint a clearer picture for all parties involved.

 But while the legislation to clarify ride-sharing insurance questions looks like progress, representatives from the insurance and taxicab industries still have major concerns with what lawmakers are doing.